 Greater Depth – Working at greater depth within the expected standard and has a strong understanding of the curriculum.

 In addition to these measures and in line with requirements, we have reported the percentage of children achieving a High Standard.
 Children with a scaled score of 110 and above are included in this group.

 Year 6 pupils were assessed in reading, writing, grammar, punctuation and spelling, and maths.

 NB: Our outcomes are disappointing and don’t reflect the teacher assessments and tracking throughout the year.
-We are proud of our writing results that have improved by 12% from last year, with more pupils achieving greater depth.
+We are proud of the in year progress the children have made.
 The children that attended our Y6 boosters made good progress as a result (see booster impact report).
 Plans are in place for targeted intervention and further booster support throughout school in order to raise attainment and make accelerated progress.